codeimpossible/codeimpossible.github.com/_posts/2010-11-01-AutoHotKey-scripts-for-developers.md

 ## This week I'll post some useful AutoHotKey scripts that I use to make every-day coding easier.

-If you&#39;re not familiar with AutoHotKey yet, I&#39;ve [blogged about it before][1]  and I would recommend giving that post a read.
+If you're not familiar with AutoHotKey yet, I've [blogged about it before][1]  and I would recommend giving that post a read.
 For the rest of you I thought I would post some useful AHK scripts that I have come across.

 **The most important AHK script ever. **